joet-dev/OurBook/README.md

 **How it works**

-Users can be registered with the application as either administrators or users.
-Admin users can upload bills to the SQL server with details such as tile, invoice no., value amount, date created and the users it applies to.
+Users can be registered with the application as either administrators or users (img 2).
+Admin users can upload bills to the SQL server with details such as tile, invoice no., value amount, date created and the users it applies to (img 3 & 4).

-Users can then view their bills through their homepage.
+Users can then view their bills through their homepage (img 5).
 They can check bills they have paid off, automatically updating the servers, recording the date and time of payment, and the date and time once the bill has been fully paid by all recipitents.